owlet42/kubeflow-docs/docs/install/tkgs.rst

       # v1a2-v1-23-8-tkc-v100-8c-workers-zwfx4-77b7df85f7-f7f6f   Ready    <none>                 26d   v1.23.8+vmware.2   10.105.151.74   <none>        Ubuntu 20.04.4 LTS   5.4.0-124-generic   containerd://1.6.6
       # v1a2-v1-23-8-tkc-v100-8c-workers-zwfx4-77b7df85f7-l5mp5   Ready    <none>                 26d   v1.23.8+vmware.2   10.105.151.75   <none>        Ubuntu 20.04.4 LTS   5.4.0-124-generic   containerd://1.6.6

-      ## In this example, any one of the following will work:
+      ## In this example, anyone of the following works:
       # http://10.105.151.73:30926
       # http://10.105.151.74:30926
       # http://10.105.151.75:30926
 - Use ``port-forward``.
-Then visit the IP address of your client-side machine.
+Then visit the IP address of your client host.

   .. code-block:: shell

       kubectl port-forward -n istio-system svc/istio-ingressgateway --address 0.0.0.0 8080:80

-      # if you are running the command locally, you should visit http://localhost:8080
+      # if you run the command locally, visit http://localhost:8080

-You can then use the IP to access Kubeflow in browser.
+Then you use the IP to access vSphere Enterprise Kubeflow in browser.

     .. image:: ../_static/install-tkgs-login.png

-If you did not make any change to the Kubeflow configurations, the default login credentials is: ``user@example.com / 12341234``.

-If you did not make any change to the Kubeflow configurations, the default login credentials is: ``user@example.com / 12341234``.
+If you did not make any change to the vSphere Enterprise Kubeflow configurations, the default login credentials are: ``user@example.com / 12341234``.

-For the first time you login after deployment, you would be guided to namespace creation page after login.
+For the first time you login after deployment, you are guided to namespace creation page.

     .. image:: ../_static/install-tkgs-createNS.png

-You should then see the Kubeflow home page.
+Then, the vSphere Enterprise Kubeflow web UI looks like below:

     .. image:: ../_static/install-tkgs-home.png